alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 The AGI debate is always a bit of a crapshoot, because people have wildly divergent beliefs over what matters.
-One useful exercise is to assume AGI is possible in the short term, determine what could be true in that hypothetical, then evaluate whether it sounds reasonable.
+One useful exercise is to assume AGI is possible in the short term, determine what could be true in that hypothetical future, then evaluate whether it sounds reasonable.

-This is crucially *very* different from arguing reasons why AGI can't happen, because there are tons of arguments why it can't happen.
+This is crucially *very* different from coming up with reasons why AGI can't happen, because there are tons of arguments why it can't happen.
 There are also tons of arguments why it can happen.
 This exercise is about putting more effort into the latter, and seeing how hard it is to say "no" to all of them.
-This lets you focus on the counterarguments that are actually relevant.
+This helps you focus in on the counterarguments that are actually important.

 Let me take a shot at it.
 If AGI is possible soon, how might that happen?
 Well, it would require not needing many more new ideas.
 It would likely be based